freetzing/flow_app/README.md

 # fritzing flow app example

-*this app is created for the BA-Thesis*

-an app to create a flow-diagram from different fritzing fzz sketches.
+an app to create a flow-diagram from different fritzing fzz sketches. the main idea is to use to power of designed fritzing sketches and combine them in the way your device need it them.

 # Based on:

-This project replicates the [Storm React Diagrams ](https://github.com/projectstorm/react-diagrams) examples in JSX style javascript.
+This project is developed on the [Storm React Diagrams ](https://github.com/projectstorm/react-diagrams) examples in JSX style javascript.

 Live demo can be found at [https://rickhewes.github.io/jsx-storm-react-diagrams-demo](https://rickhewes.github.io/jsx-storm-react-diagrams-demo/#/)

-To install and build, clone the repo and execute;
+install: clone the repo and execute;

 ``` yarn install && yarn start```